patricksavalle/rest-api-cheatsheet/README.md

         GET /frontpage

 - Use [Simple Versioning](https://simver.org/)
-  * A normal version number MUST take the form X.Y.
-X is the major version and Y is the minor version.
+  * A normal version number MUST take the form X.Y where X is the major version and Y is the minor version.
   * Minor version MUST be incremented for any release which maintains backwards compatibility to the public API.
   * Major version MUST be incremented if any backwards incompatible changes are introduced to the public API.
   * Keep the API backward compatible as long as possible / avoid breaking changes